Most Ontario Roofs Fail After Winter: Why Spring Roof Replacement Demand Is Surging

 The Truth About Winter Roof Leaks and the Silent Damage Beneath Your Shingles

 Winter doesn’t just damage roofs.
 It quietly destroys them from the inside.
 Many Ontario homeowners don’t discover the full extent of damage until spring.
-And by then, replacement is often unavoidable.
+And by then, roof replacement is often unavoidable.
+There are also many energy efficiency benefits when insulating your roof to protect it as well.

 Spring Roof Replacement in Ontario